dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 as the previous HYBRID futures crash code resurrection testing.
 The module2f is agnostic to the resurrection bucket type that is assigned in module2e.

+### Additonal code requirements

+As noted above, there are a few additional areas of code that need to be added.
+The first is a modified ghost injection code to allow customized public and private ip addresses to be injected.
+These public and private ip addresses will represent test "ghost nodes", real life nodes on AWS that have been created beforehand and designated as ghosts in the code.
+This will permit complete testing of the ghost resurrection lifecycle from the code perspective.

+Another area of code that  needs to be added is a security group rule re-application.
+If the ghost ip node is in a failure state very early in the orchestration layer (modules 1 and 2), the SG rules will most likely not be applied to the node.
+The new code in either module2e or 2f will reapply the
+SG rules from the orchesration layer to ensure that the nodes have the proper rules prior to engaing on resurrection thread operations on the node (SSH, and installation command execution on the node).
+The code in module2e or 2f will have to query the rules for the SG id designated in module1 and then once it has the rules, reapply them to all the ghost nodes after the ghost nodes have been rebooted and before the thread level operatoins (like SSH and commmand execution) are performed by module2f resurrection_install_tocmat.

+#### New ghost ip injection code: INJECT_POST_THREAD_GHOSTS_REAL_PUBLIC_IPS

+##### .gitlab-ci.yml ENV variable delcaration and setting to gate the code in the functions below

+##### module2 main()

+##### module2 tomcat_worker()

+#### SG rule reapplication code post ghost reboot and prior to thread resurrection operations

 ### Validation for multi-threaded reboots (dcoupling the reboot code from the bucketization and process handler code)

 Note that this approach still uses the exact same reboot helper functions in utils.py that the serailized version uses.
-So the basic testing with malformed instance_id, valid instance_id cached, and valid instance_id not cached will have the same results.
-Those tests are regression tested below
+So the basic testing with malformed instance_id, valid instance_id cached, and valid instance_id not cached will have the same results from the perspective of the gitlab console logs.
-To understand this from a code perspective please see the Code review section above under the multi-threaded batch implemenation section.
+Those specific tests are regression tested below Througout all of these tests the new reboot_context tag can be verified, as well as all of the other tags that require regression testing.

 The first objective is to test the insstance_id variants with synthetic ghost ip injections

 These will test the following cases:

-- Malformed ID → fast fail but always module2f resurrection attempt
+- Malformed ID → fast fail on the reboot logic, but always module2f resurrection attempt
-- Cached/NotFound → fast fail but always module2f resurrection attempt
+- Cached/NotFound → fast fail on the reboot logic, but always module2f resurrection attempt
-- Valid but retired(not cached yet by AWS) → parallel timeout (~300s) but alwsays module2f resurrection attempt
+- Valid but retired(not cached yet by AWS) → parallel timeout (~300s) on the reboot logic, because the AWS API thinks that it is a valid real life node, and  alwsays module2f resurrection attempt
-- Healthy ID → reboot_context:ready, node is actually rebooted and the resurrectio should be successful.
-This will require a modification to the synthetic ghost ip injection code.
+- Healthy ID: The reboot_context:ready should appear in the registry_entry (module2e2 processing), and then the  node is actually rebooted and the resurrection should be successful.
+Module2f actually changes the status of the registry_entry for the ghost ip from ghost to install_success.
+This will require a modification to the synthetic ghost ip injection code that will be reviewed in a section below.
+This test validates multiple pathways in the code as it simulates a real life ghost.

 The gitlab console logs will clearly demarcate the various pipeline layers in the code:

+- module2d has the aggregated registry for the ghosts and the non-ghost threads

 - module2e → bucketization + mark reboot candidates.